MahBadran93/ROS_Project/README.md

 - We can create a goal by directly publishing to the goal topic.
 By executing this command:
    -  ```rostopic pub /move_base/goal/ move_base_msgs/MoveBaseActionGoal```

-- Another way we can create our goal is by creating an action client that send a goal to move_base **SimpleActionServer**. <br><br>
+- Another way we can create our goal is by creating an action client that send a goal to move_base **SimpleActionServer**.
-- Now Turtlebot3 is able to navigate through the environment and follow a safe path without any obstacle collisions.
+- Now Turtlebot3 is able to navigate through the environment and follow a safe path without any obstacle collisions.<br><br>

 ```
 Task 4 : Create WayPoints